michelle-bh/michelle-bh.github.io/README.md

 <div class="group" markdown="1">

-**These are some of my favorite projects and writings I created during the 2 years I spent earning my Master of Science in Data Science from Bellevue University in Bellevue, Nebraska.
+**These are some of my favorite projects and writings I created during the 2 1/2 years I spent earning my Master of Science in Data Science degree from Bellevue University in Bellevue, Nebraska.
 The topics range from predicting bank failures to finding a new place to live to exploring the sales of electric vehicles.
 Other topics include attendance at Dodger Stadium, a series of presentations on airline safety, and finally, my favorite writing, "Can Chicken Soup Cure the Common Cold?"**

 **Enjoy!**